louistone/5300-Hyena/README.md

 virtual ValueDict *project(Handle handle);
 virtual ValueDict *project(Handle handle, const ColumnNames *column_names);
 Also, insert only handles two data types for now, INTEGER (or INT) and TEXT.

+While milestone 1 should run fine, milestone 2 has an error.